Some properties of Bowlin and Brin's color graphs: Abstract

 \section{Abstract}

 Bowlin and Brin defined the class of color graphs, whose vertices are triangulated polygons compatible with a fixed four-coloring of the polygon vertices.
 In this article it is proven that each color graph has a vertex-induced embedding in a hypercube, and an upper bound is given for the hypercube dimension.
-The color graphs for $n$-gons up to $n=8$ are listed and some of their features are discussed.
-Finally it is shown that certain color graphs cannot be isometrically embedded in a hypercube of any dimension.
+The color graphs for $n$-gons up to $n=8$ are listed and studied, in particular enabling a question by Bowlin and Brin concerning the diameter of color graphs to be answered.
+Finally it is shown that color graphs with a certain type of subgraph cannot be isometrically embedded in a hypercube of any dimension.